Don Quijote (store): Origins

-Founded by Takao Yasuda, Don Quijote opened its first store in Suginami, Tokyo in September 1980 under its original name, Just Co.
+Founded by Takao Yasuda, Don Quijote opened its first store in Suginami, Tokyo, in September 1980 under its original name, Just Co.
 Originally a retail store, Just Co. quickly switched to wholesale in 1982.

-The company opened its first "Don Quijote" named store in Fuchu, Tokyo in March 1989.
+In March 1989, the company opened its first "Don Quijote" named store in Fuchu, Tokyo.
 With the name change, the store also changed its primary business from wholesale to retail.
-It was not until 1995, six years later, that Just Co. followed suit and it changed its corporate name to Don Quijote Co., Ltd as well.
-In June 1998, the company was listed on the Tokyo Stock Exchange.
+In 1995, Just Co. followed suit and changed its corporate name to Don Quijote Co., Ltd. In June 1998, the company was listed on the Tokyo Stock Exchange.

-As one of the leading discount stores in Japan, the end of the Japanese economic bubble didn't severely affect the company.
+As one of the leading discount stores in Japan, the end of the Japanese economic bubble did not severely affect the company.
 Instead, the sudden economic uncertainty caused the Japanese public to become more thrifty and therefore helped to boost sales at its stores during the 1990s and early 2000s.

 In 2005, idol group AKB48 opened its theater on the eighth floor of the Don Quijote Akihabara Outlet in Tokyo.
 Also that year, a Ferris wheel opened at the facade of the Don Quijote Dōtonbori branch in Osaka.

 In October 2007, Don Quijote purchased the ailing Nagasakiya chain for 140 billion yen.
-This store and 3 other group companies went defunct in Oct 2017 as creditors have pulled the plug on their combined 432 billion yen of debts.
+This store and 3 other group companies went defunct in October 2017 as creditors have pulled the plug on their combined 432 billion yen of debts.
 Creditors continue to bankroll the rest of the group.

-On June 28, 2017, PAQ, which operated Honolulu-based Times, Big Save and Shima, under the subsidiary QSI, Inc., announced that it had sold the 24 stores it owns in Hawaii to Honolulu-based Don Quijote (USA), using an executed stock purchase agreement with the sale closing in the 3rd quarter of 2017.
+In June 2017, PAQ, which operated Honolulu-based Times, Big Save and Shima under the subsidiary QSI, Inc., sold the 24 stores it owns in Hawaii to Honolulu-based Don Quijote (USA), using an executed stock purchase agreement with the sale closing in the 3rd quarter of 2017.
 The deal will combine Times with three Don Quijote stores and two Marukai stores on Oahu.
 In a statement from Edwin Sawai, president of Don Quijote (USA) Co., Ltd. and Marukai Hawaii Co.
 Ltd., he said that “The opportunity to welcome the Times Supermarket family of stores and their employees to our ohana is exciting for us,” and added that “We are confident that we will successfully work together, share ideas and learn from each other's combined experiences to best serve Hawaii.
 For more than 68 years, Times Supermarket has been a local favorite and pillar of Hawaii's retail community.
 We look forward to continuing their history and success in the islands.”

 Further expansions

 Singapore

-Don Quijote opened its first Southeast Asian store at Orchard Central, Singapore, on December 1, 2017.
+Don Quijote opened its first Southeast Asian store at Orchard Central, Singapore, in December 2017.
 These stores are branded "Don Don Donki" as the Don Quijote name was in use by a local restaurant.
-Don Quijote subsequently opened a second store at the 100AM Mall in Tanjong Pagar on June 14, 2018.
+Don Quijote opened a second store at the 100AM Mall in Tanjong Pagar in June 2018.
 There are 17 Don Don Donki stores in Singapore: